crmiguez/crmiguez/README.md

 🤔 I’m looking for help with either local, national and international projects

 ⚡ Fun fact:
-2027: "The State OF Art"/"O Estado Da Arte" Podcast 🎙️
+2027: "The State OF Art"/"O Estado Da Arte" Podcast 🎙️ Knowledge, wisdom and curiosities of Growth World

 (2023-2024) Self-love, kindness, surrounding positive people/moments, family and open-minded 💝